HOLIDAY CLOSURE: We will be out of the office on December 25 and back on December 26. You can place orders as usual.

 Full Description

-Technology: your master, or your friend?
-Do you feel ruled by your smartphone and enslaved by your e-mail or social-network activities?
+Wadhwa and Salkever have written a great book to help us understand our addiction to technology and suggest what we can do about it." --Andrés Oppenheimer, columnist for the Miami Herald, joint winner of the 1987 Pulitzer Prize Technology: your master, or your friend?
+Do you feel ruled by your smartphone and enslaved by your email or social-network activities?
 Digital technology is making us miserable, say bestselling authors and former tech executives Vivek Wadhwa and Alex Salkever.
 We've become a tribe of tech addicts--and it's not entirely our fault.
 Taking advantage of vulnerabilities in human brain function, tech companies entice us to overdose on technology interaction.
 This damages our lives, work, families, and friendships.
 Swipe-driven dating apps train us to evaluate people like products, diminishing our relationships.
-At work, we e-mail on average 77 times a day, ruining our concentration.
+At work, we email on average seventy-seven times a day, ruining our concentration.
 At home, light from our screens is contributing to epidemic sleep deprivation.
 But we can reclaim our lives without dismissing technology.
 The authors explain how to avoid getting hooked on tech and how to define and control the roles that tech is playing and could play in our lives.
 And they provide a guide to technological and personal tools for regaining control.
 This readable book turns personal observation into a handy action guide to adapting to our new reality of omnipresent technology.
+"Technology is a great servant but a terrible master.
+This is the most important book ever written about one of the most significant aspects of our lives--the consequences of our addiction to online technology and how we can liberate ourselves and our children from it." --Dean Ornish, New York Times-bestselling author of Undo It

 About the Authors